davnav/rustgeeks/Function_inside_Struct_rust programming.md

 > create a a Struct with a value and function as a types inside.
 Call the function with parameter as the value type in the struct

 struct Func_struct{
-    val: i32
+    val: i32,
-    func: address to the function
+    func: address to the function,
  }

 >